 Caveat: When you first start out, you'll inevitably have to spend time developing a viable trading strategy.
-But once that's done, you shouldn't be spending a lot of time each day to run a profitable Forex business.
+But once you've done that, you shouldn't be spending a lot of time each day running a Forex business.

-One of the best things about a Forex trading business is that the only physical requirement is the ability to operate a laptop.
+One of the best things about a Forex trading business is that the only physical requirement is the ability to operate a computer.

 You don't need to be able to drive, walk, or even get out of bed.
 Heck, you could run a Forex business sitting in a wheelchair and be at no disadvantage.